 |Other Limited Access Roads||70|

-Period One: the app is on and the driver is seeking a customer.
-During this time the driver must carry a minimum of $50,000 per person and $100,000 per incident in bodily injury coverage, as well as $25,000 in property damage coverage.
+Period One: the app is on, and the driver is seeking a customer.
+During this time, the driver must carry a minimum of $50,000 per person and $100,000 per incident in bodily injury coverage and $25,000 in property damage coverage.

 Period Two and Three: the driver has accepted a passenger but not yet picked them up, and when a passenger is in the vehicle.
 During this time, $1,000,000 in liability provided by the rideshare company must be in place.

 During all of these periods, the rideshare company’s coverage is considered primary.